 The traditional Hawaiian dancing is spellbinding and the ukulele and slack-key guitar are phenomenal.
 The oceanfront views are special but so is the food.
 There is kalua pork, fish, grilled beef, chicken, local style fried rice, veggies, salads, poke, and a variety of desserts.
 The open bar helps attendees get in a festive mood- don’t miss the sweet potato beer!

-Besides the Old Lahaina Luau, Trekaroo families also recommend the luaus at the Sheraton Maui Resort and the Grand Wailea.
+Besides the Old Lahaina Luau, Trekaroo families also recommend the luaus at the Sheraton Maui Resort, the Grand Wailea, and The Wailea Beach Marriott.

 It is often easy to spot the whales right from the shore.
 If you have an oceanfront hotel room, be sure to scan the water because you will often see their sprays, especially if you have a good view of the channels between Maui and Lanai or Molokai.
 We watched several whales jumping and and feeding while sitting on our balcony at the Napili Kai Resort.
 It was magical!